 KAZUKIJJ IN THE RISING NEPAL

-Formed in 2012, Kazuki JJ is a Kathmandu based ska/rock band, consisting of members JJ on vocal and guitar, Sanjay on guitar Suzen on bass and Rajiv on the drums.
+Formed in 2012, Kazuki JJ is a Kathmandu based ska/rock band, consisting of members JJ on vocal and guitar, Sanjay on guitar Suzen on bass and Samrat on the drums.
 In their initial struggling years, the band was led solely by the lead vocalist JJ through various line-up changes, until the current shift of members, thus they adopted this name Kazuki JJ.
 Newari for ‘Just do it JJ’.

 KAZUKIJJ IN FOXY